StevenAlleman13/CSC-403---Project/README.md

 Finally, after going through all of our ads you will be given your own "Perfect Ad" based on your choices.

+To access all the features of this project, you need to download Ad-Tinder.py, TOS.txt, and all .jpg images.

 Thank you for playing!